franfrutos/VMAC_awareness/README.md

 - *e1_analysis.R*: The script used in the **Result** section of *Experiment 1*.
 - *e2_analysis.R*: The script used in the **Result and discussion** section of *Experiment 2*.
+- *meta_instructions.R*: The script for the meta-analysis reported in the **Meta-Analysis** section.
+- *process_search.R*: Script to process search from Web of Science and SCOPUS.
+- *re_pearson2015.R*: Re-analysis from the data of Pearson et al. (2015).
 - *multiverse_analysis.R*: The script where the multiverse analysis presented as supplementary material is executed.

 All the above .R files implicitly call `source(...)` to run *load_data.R* and *functions.R*.
 In the former, data are loaded and prepossessed; in the latter, helper functions are loaded into the workspace.